 You can thank the mucous membranes beneath your tongue for this faster action.
 Oral consumption can leave it as anyone’s guess when it will kick in, with multiple variants at play, such as how much you have eaten that day.
 In general, you can expect an orally consumed CBD oil to take effect after 1-2 hours.

 By using the dropper right under your tongue, it can enter the bloodstream quicker and is more likely to still hold its bioavailability.
 The jury is out whether orally consuming does damage the bioavailability during the digestion stage, but you rest more assured with sublingual consumption.

 As with anything in the CBD industry, the research is minimal at best and we are all going on experts and scientists based on small reports and tests, however time will tell us more.

 How Long Should I Hold It Under The Tongue

 Most brands and experts will agree 2 minutes is the optimal time.
-I was guilty of giving up in the past after 30 seconds, however I have found the results were slightly enhanced when I waited the full stretch.
+I was guilty of giving up in the past after 10 seconds, however I have found the results were slightly enhanced when I waited the full stretch.

 One little added benefit for those who don’t like the taste, by keeping it under your tongue you can’t taste it as much and by the time you are swallowing what ever is left in your mouth, the taste has subsided and is much more faded.